CriticAI-HE/AI-policies-dataset/README.md

 We are welcoming contributions from anyone wanting to improve the coverage of this dataset.

+While we implement a more user friendly workflow, contributions can be made editing file `data/UK_Universities_AI_Policies_Dataset.csv` and submit a Pull Request or send it over email.

+> \[!warning\] For contributions, please read the criteria on how to
+> correctly use the categories that can be found in the metadata
+> section.

+### Replicating the repository

 If you are interested in running the code to replicate this repo, you will need to: